iconclass/server/src/help/search.md

           {{% aimg tenlepers %}}

 That is also the query for which you would need to be well-versed in biblical iconography.
 If you would not know this particular chapter of Luke's gospel, it is not very likely you would grasp the relevance of the exact number of the group of lepers.
-The spots on their bodies, however, are a clear indication of their illness, so __Christ__ and __lepers__ would be a more obvious combination for a search.
-You don't have to be a very experienced Iconclass user to know that __73__ is the notation indicating __New Testament__ scenes, so adding that limits the harvest to a short list of concepts.
+The spots on their bodies, on the other hand, are a clear indication of their illness, so __Christ__ and __lepers__ would be a more obvious combination for a search.
+You don't have to be a very experienced Iconclass user to know that __73__ is the root notation for all __New Testament__ scenes, so adding that to the search conditions is a concise way to limit the harvest to a short list of concepts.

           {{% aimg tenlepers2 %}}

+When you click on the concept that seems to offer the best fit for the mosaic in Monreale, various elements of the _Illustrated Iconclass_ fall into place.
+The broader terms in the _path_ through the hierarchy invite you to check out other scenes of __73C45 Christ healing lepers__ or even of __73C4 miracles of Christ ~ healing the sick__ in general.
+The sample images provide material for comparison.

+          {{% aimg tenlepers3 %}}

+They may help to confirm the identification, offer a slightly different visualization or interpretation, but also raise completely new questions.
+This detail from an English psalter, for example, which is a few decades younger than the Palermo mosaic, uses a very similar composition, but the inscription, in Monreale placed on the wall above the head of Christ, is here moved to the scroll he is holding in his hand.

+          {{% aimg tenlepers4 %}}

+When we browse the illustrations we have of Christ healing lepers we are probably more conscious of the fact that we are looking at the "_iconography of contagion_" than we would have been two years ago.
+The Covid-pandemic and the - sometimes fiercely debated - "_mouth mask_" policy has made it difficult to overlook the fact that the lepers in various series of illustrations of this Gospel chapter, dating from the first half of the 16th century, are all wearing some form of face cover.

+          {{% aimg tenlepers5 %}}

 ### Browse